 What is a Seafood Boil?

-A true community eating tradition that goes over many generations and different areas of the country.
+A true community eating tradition that dates back over many generations and different areas of the country.
 They originally were rooted in the Gulf coastal regions in the south, the Carolinas as well as the New England coastal region.
-This is what a seafood boils are known as.

 Although it is a generalized label for the kind of meal served at parties, big events, and festivals where it is the main part of the meal offered.
 Seafood boils are differentiated across the areas by the type of seafood that is being made.